1979 Pittsburgh Pirates season

 The 1979 Pittsburgh Pirates had a record of 98 wins and 64 losses and captured the National League East title by two games over the Montreal Expos.
 The Pirates beat the Cincinnati Reds to win their ninth National League pennant, and the Baltimore Orioles to win their fifth World Series title – and also their last playoff series victory to date.
 The disco hit "We Are Family" by Sister Sledge was used as the team's theme song that season.
+This remains the last World Series victory for the Pirates; they currently hold the longest World Series drought in the National League at 47 seasons.
+They are second only to the Cleveland Guardians in longest World Series drought in Major League Baseball.